-Cisco Identity Services Engine may be used for device posturing when paired with Meraki Access Points.
-Cisco ISE is another option for posturing devices enabling many additional business use cases.
+Cisco Identity Services Engine (Cisco ISE) may be used for device posturing when paired with Meraki access points.
+Cisco ISE is another option for posturing devices that enable additional business use cases.

-The Meraki APs will pass necessary information over to Cisco ISE using 802.1x RADIUS and honor a URL redirect that is received from the Cisco ISE Server.
-Using CoA the Cisco ISE server can instruct the device to reauthenticate if authentication status changes after the device posturing is complete.
+Meraki APs will pass necessary information to Cisco ISE using 802.1x RADIUS and honor a URL redirect that is received from the Cisco ISE server.
+Using CoA, the Cisco ISE server can instruct the device to reauthenticate if the status changes after device posturing is complete.

-The following sections of this guide will outline a configuration example with using Cisco ISE as the posturing system which is also hosting the Captive portal for posturing.
+The following sections of this guide will outline a configuration example using Cisco ISE as the posturing system, which is also hosting the captive portal for posturing.

-The Meraki Access Point configuration is outlined below all on the Access Control Page for a particular SSID (Wireless > Configure > Access Control).
+The Meraki access point configuration is outlined below on the Access Control Page for a particular SSID (Wireless > Configure > Access Control).

-Select Cisco Identity Services Engine (ISE) Captive Portal Authentication in the Splash Page section of the access control page.
-This setting will honor the cisco custom url-redirect attribute sent from Cisco ISE.
+Select Cisco Identity Services Engine (ISE) Authentication in the splash page section of the Access Control Page.
+This setting will honor the Cisco custom URL redirect attribute sent from Cisco ISE.

 If the option to configure ISE is not available, please contact Meraki Support to have the feature enabled.

 The IP address of the Cisco ISE server needs to be added to the walled garden to ensure that a client will be permitted through the walled garden before being authenticated by the Cisco ISE server.

 DNS traffic is permitted by default through the walled garden.